 Hear what Service Leadership Seminar is all about by watching this video:

-Participants should plan for most meals to be self-purchased at local dining establishments as part of the Seminar schedule.
-Both monetary and dietary restrictions will be considered when selecting meal locations.
-Expected cost for the week may be approximately $75.
+Participants should plan for most meals to be covered by the program, however, there are some options for self-purchased meals at local dining establishments as part of the Seminar schedule.
+Expected out-of-pocket costs for the week may be approximately $25.

-Beginning in the fall of 2021, students will be able to learn how to facilitate within the Service Leadership Seminar and Florida State Alternative Breaks by enrolling in IDS1107 – Exploring Service Leadership.
-This one-credit Engage100 course is designed for first year students but is open to all Florida State undergraduates.
-A spring section of IDS1107 – Exploring Service Leadership is planned.
+Non-first year students can serve as a peer-facilitator of the Service Leadership Seminar and Florida State Alternative Breaks by enrolling in IDS1107 – Exploring Service Leadership.
+This one-credit Engage100 course is designed for first-year students but is open to all Florida State undergraduates.
 Course participants will be assigned a mentor from previous SLS/FSAB facilitators and will later have the opportunity to mentor future course participants.

-A non-course facilitator development program will be launched in the Spring 2022 for those not wishing to enroll in IDS1107-Exploring Service Leadership.
+A non-course facilitator development program will be launched in the Spring 2023 for those not wishing to enroll in IDS1107-Exploring Service Leadership.
+Facilitator applications are currently closed.